AllKind/ipset_list/README.md

 - `ipset_list -a -c -Fh  "Type:hash:ip"  -Fr "^210\..*"` - show all information of sets with type hash:ip,
 matching the regex "^210\\..*", show match and members sum
 - `ipset_list -Fh Type:hash:ip -Fh "Header:family inet *"` - show all set names, which are of type hash:ip and header of ipv4.
+- `ipset_list -Fi References:0`    - show all sets with 0 references
+- `ipset_list -Hr 2 -Hv 0 -Hs \>10000 -Ht hash:ip`    - find sets with 2 references, revision of 0,
+size in memory greater than 10000 and of type hash:ip